jigyakkuma/gyagoyle/README.md

 ## Requirement

-This tool use a [ImageMagick](http://www.imagemagick.org/script/index.php) and xclip.
+This tool use a [ImageMagick](http://www.imagemagick.org/script/index.php) or Gnome Screenshot, and xclip.

 ## Install